-ITSC 2364 PRACTICUM (OR FIELD EXPERIENCE) - COMPUTER AND INFORMATION SCIENCES, GENERAL (0-21)......WORKFORCE Practical, general workplace training supported by an individualized learning plan developed by the employer, college, and student.
+ITSC 2364 PRACTICUM (OR FIELD EXPERIENCE) - COMPUTER AND INFORMATION SCIENCES, GENERAL (0-21)......WORKFORCE

+Practical, general workplace training supported by an individualized learning plan developed by the employer, college, and student.
 The guided external experiences may be paid or unpaid.
 Prerequisites: Eight semester hours of major requirements and consent of instructor.
 Special Fee: \$12.00

-ITSE 1401 WEB DESIGN TOOLS (3-2).....WORKFORCE Designing and publishing Web documents according to World Wide Web Consortium (W3C) standards.
-Emphasis on optimization of graphics and images and exploration of tools avilabale for creating and editing Web documents.
-Prerequisite: COSC 1301 or consent of instructor.
+ITSE 1401 WEB DESIGN TOOLS (3-2)......WORKFORCE Designing and publishing Web documents according to World Wide Web Consortium (W3C) standards.
+Emphasis on optimization of graphics and images and exploration of tools available for creating and editing Web documents.
 Lab Fee: \$24.00; Special Fee: \$50.00